 The company seems to be referring to court cases where subpoenas have been served on PIA asking for account information, but the only data provided was the general location of the server IPs.
 Absolutely no user-related data was given up.

 Private Internet Access also publishes a Transparency Report detailing any official requests for information, and user data handed over.
-The full six-month report for January through June 2020 records six subpoenas received, with no logs produced for any of these requests.
+The report covering the first four months of 21 records two court orders, three warrants and 12 subpoenas received, with no logs produced for any of these requests.

 Eventually we found a support article, 'Do you log the traffic of your users?', which stated that Private Internet Access "absolutely does not keep any logs, of any kind, period."
 It explains that logs which might otherwise be maintained are redirected to the null device rather than being written to the hard drive, which means they simply disappear.